soulde/soulde.github.io/README.md

 title: Hello World                                # Title of the page
 hide_title: true                                  # [Opt] Hide the title when displaying the post, but shown in lists of posts
 feature-img: "assets/img/sample.png"              # [Opt] Add a feature-image to the post
-thumbnail: "assets/img/thumbnails/sample-th.png"  # [Opt] Add a thumbnail image on blog view
+thumbnail: "assets/img/thumbnails/sample-th.png"  # [Opt] Add a thumbnail image on blog_thumbnail view
 color: rgb(80,140,22)                             # [Opt] Add the specified colour as feature image, and change link colors in post
 position: 1                                       # [Opt] Set position on the menu navigation bar
 tags: [sample, markdown, html]                    # [Opt] Add tags to the page